 10 Tips to Help You Relax

-- Create a Sleep Sanctuary – Here’s a paradox for you: when you can’t sleep you begin to worry about not sleeping, and that worry only them makes it harder to sleep.
+- Create a Sleep Sanctuary – Here’s a paradox for you: when you can’t sleep you begin to worry about not sleeping, and that worry only makes it harder to sleep.
 It’s a vicious circle, but the root cause might be a bedroom that’s simply not conducive to sleep.
 You want it to be a comfortable temperature, usually between 60 and 65 degrees, and be free of distracting lights and loud noises.
 You also want to be lying on top of a mattress, sheets, and pillows you actually like.
 Bedrooms are for sleep first and foremost, so make sure yours provides the perfect environment to doze off and stay in dreamland.

 - Unburden Your Mind – If you have a big or busy day coming up, you might lay awake thinking about all you need to do instead of getting the sleep you need to seize the day tomorrow.
 Pushing specific thoughts of your head is never easy, but one method that can work is writing things down in a notebook next to your bed.
 Make a quick to-do list, write a note to yourself, or simply put your thoughts down on paper.
 It sounds unbelievable, but once you get those thoughts out of your mind and onto the page, they often stay there the rest of the night.